 A fully standardized event requires standardized notifications.
 However, the notification topics will, to a large extent, depend on the application needs.
-This specification defines a set of basic notification topics that a device is recommended to support, see Appendix A. In addition, for some services, this specification extends the basic notification topics with mandatory events.
+This specification defines a set of basic notification topics.

 WSDL for the event service including extensions is provided in the Event WSDL file.